sveltejs/kit/documentation/docs/02-routing.md

 #### Page endpoints

-If an endpoint has the same filename (including named layouts and matchers but not the extension) as a page, the page gets its props from the endpoint — via `fetch` during client-side navigation, or via direct function call during SSR.
+If an endpoint has the same filename (except the extension) as a page, the page gets its props from the endpoint — via `fetch` during client-side navigation, or via direct function call during SSR.
+The filename for a page endpoint must also include any [named layouts](/docs/layouts#named-layouts) or [matchers](/docs/routing#advanced-routing-matching) in its page's name.

 A page like `src/routes/items/[id].svelte` could get its props from the `body` in the endpoint above: